 skbio.sequence.distance.hamming#

-Compute Hamming distance between two sequences.
+Compute the Hamming distance between two sequences.

 Parameters: